vrsce/Belly-tagz/README.md

 - Not sure how to return available display ports (hdmi, vga etc...)

-- Not sure how to return battery health.
+- Not sure how to return battery health.<br>
   Perhaps Win32_BIOS?
 Win32_Battery exists but does not provide useful results